betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowshipsOverview.md

 ### 2021 BSSw Fellowships

 Applications open Wednesday, August 19, 2020 for the 2021 BSSw Fellowship Program.
-Check back for info about the 2021 application process or [subscribe to our mailing list](https://bssw.io/pages/receive-our-email-digest) to receive details.-->
+Check back for info about the 2021 application process or [subscribe to our mailing list](https://bssw.io/pages/receive-our-email-digest) to receive details.
 <!--Applications are now closed for the 2020 BSSw Fellowship Program.
 Check back in summer 2020 for info about the 2021 application process.-->

 <!--